 It is a physician’s initial role to diagnose and classify back pain as acute (not caused by a serious medical condition and lasts shorter than one month) or chronic (persistent back pain).
 Generally, there are four types of back pain: sinister, inflammatory, neurogenic and mechanical.
 Most cases of chronic back pain are mechanical – pain that is experienced due to movement of the spine.
 After a full physical examination including a discussion regarding medical history, the proper back pain classification is identified.
-Nose Creek Sport Therapy uses this information to customize an appropriate rehabilitation program.
+Nose Creek Therapy uses this information to customize an appropriate rehabilitation program.

 What are the most common Chronic Lower Back Pain (CLBP) conditions?

 The most common types of CLBP conditions treated at Nose Creek Physiotherapy come from:

 - Chronic or recurrent mechanical lower back pain lasting longer than 3 to 6 months.

 - Sciatica symptoms with no neurological signs lasting longer than 6 months.

 - Postpartum lower back pain lasting longer than 3 to 6 months.